Understanding the Link between Stress, Emotions & Illness

 For the individual, unmasking ourselves takes courage, patience, and trust.
 Yet masking isn’t just an individual problem — it’s a social one.
 Creating a world in which people feel safe enough to share more parts of themselves with others will require changes to the policies, systems, and attitudes that make people feel the need to mask in the first place.

-5 Strategies to Unmaksing Ourselves
+5 Strategies to Unmasking Ourselves

 • Fight stigma : have open conversations about mental health and substance use.